laminlabs/lamin-blog/docs/vitessce.md

 ## Supported formats

 Vitessce supports multiple scverse data formats, including `AnnData`, `MuData`, and `SpatialData`, as well as the bioimaging formats OME-TIFF and OME-Zarr.
-`SpatialData` is the most recent of these formats, and acts as a container object for multiple spatial elements: Tables, Points, Shapes, Labels, and Images.
+`SpatialData`[^marconato25] is the most recent of these formats, and acts as a container object for multiple spatial elements: Tables, Points, Shapes, Labels, and Images.
 While individual elements within a `SpatialData` object can be stored using multiple separate formats (e.g., `AnnData` for Tables; OME-TIFF for Images), usage of `SpatialData` enables storing metadata such as coordinate systems and transformations in a single place.
 It hence facilitates operations such as spatial queries that involve table columns or rapid conversion between vector- and raster-based representations.

 ## Example & guides

-You'll find a simple guide for visualizing an `AnnData` at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce), as well as guides for the spatial formats `SpatialData`, `OME-ZARR` and `OME-TIFF`.
+You'll find simple guides for visualizing `AnnData`, `SpatialData`, `OME-ZARR` and `OME-TIFF` at [docs.lamin.ai/vitessce](https://docs.lamin.ai/vitessce).

 In this [rich example notebook](https://lamin.ai/vitessce/examples/transform/3ixi4FetqaJk0000), you'll find a complex example for a `SpatialData` object that includes visualizing individual Spatial Elements using alternative formats, all tracked & managed with LaminDB.